 Mechanical Engineering Major

-Ohio University's Mechanical Engineering major program has four educational objectives:
+Ohio University's Mechanical Engineering major program has the following educational objectives:

 Mechanical engineering is an extremely diverse profession that is concerned with

 - the economical and ecological conversion of energy from natural sources to provide power, heating, cooling, and propulsion

 - the design of all types of machines, engines, and vehicles

 - the processing of materials into useful products

 - the development of systems for using machines and resources.